elieelijah/elieelijah/README.md

 - 👋 Hi, I’m @elieelijah (Elijah)
-- 👀 I’m interested in Developing and creating more ecxiting projects.
+- 👀 I’m interested in Developing and creating more exciting projects.
 - 🌱 I’m currently learning C programming (Just Getting Stated)
 - 💞️ I’m looking to collaborate on any ALX projects thats are carrently available on cohort 13 or above.
 - 📫 How to reach me (Email: ganzaelie10@gmail.com)